a16n-dev/react-dialog-async/README.md

 [![Types](https://img.shields.io/npm/types/react-dialog-async.svg)](https://www.npmjs.com/package/react-dialog-async)
 [![Downloads](https://img.shields.io/npm/dt/react-dialog-async.svg)](https://www.npmjs.com/package/react-dialog-async)

-Provides a way to show a dialog using hooks.
+A simple, more flexible approach to managing Dialogs in React using hooks.

-## Features:
+## Features

-- Headless - works with any styling approach and any dialog component
+- 📦 Framework agnostic - integrates seamlessly with any component library or styling approach
-- No direct dependencies
+- ☁ No direct dependencies
+- 📜 Written in TypeScript

+Ready to jump in?
+See the [examples](https://github.com/alexn400/react-dialog-async/tree/main/examples) or read on for a quick start guide

-# Quick start
+# Installation

-To use react-dialog-async install it via npm or yarn

 ```sh
 # With npm